-Operating Revenues: The increase in operating revenues is due to an increase in miscellaneous revenue not anticipated.
-Non-operating revenue decreased mainly due to a decrease of \$25,117 in the amount of revenues received from insurance claims.
+Revenues: The increase in operating revenues is due to an increase in miscellaneous revenue not anticipated.
+Non-operating revenue increased mainly due to an increase in the amount to be raised by taxation to support the District budget; offset by a decrease in investment income.

-Expenses: Total expenses increased 5.01% from 2016.
-The increase was mainly due to the increase in Administrative and General expenses.
+Expenses: Total expenses increased 52.03% from 2020 due to an increase in interest payments on debt and depreciation.
 The District maintains its policy of careful spending to stay within its budget.

-Capital Assets: As of December 31, 2017, the District had \$462,105 invested in capital assets, which was for the new building's construction in process, one fire truck, and various equipment and machinery.
-The amount represents a decrease of \$17,980 from the prior year.
-These changes are presented in detail in Note 10 to the financial Statements.
+Capital Assets: As of December 31, 2021, the District had \$7,565,265 invested in capital assets.
+The amount represents an increase of \$2,052,346 from the prior year.
+These changes are presented in detail in Note 8 to the financial statements.